Old Believers: Old Rite

 Old Believers spell the name of Christ in Russian with a single I and not two, as Isus and not Iisus.
 The phrase "ages of ages" is rendered in the dative, veki vekom, and not in the genitive veki vekov, as in the new rite.
 In the Nicene Creed, the title "True", istinnago, precedes the words "Lord and Giver of Life", and the Kingdom "has no" (nest) rather than "shall have no (ne budet) end".
 Apart from those, there are countless liturgical and ritual differences, including the names of the saints and rulers mentioned during the Liturgy of Preparation, the wording of the Ektenia for the dead, and so forth.

 Breaking with the official Church over the reform, the movement ignores all the innovations and decisions of Russian Orthodoxy since the mid-17th century.
 New saints canonized since, like Seraphim of Sarov, are not venerated by Old Believers, who have adopted new saints of their own, like Archpriest Avvakum.
 In the field of religious music, Old Believers retain the monophonic, unison Znamenny chant, which has its own distinct notation style, and do not employ the Part song imported to Russia from the Greek churches.
 In the field of icon painting, Old Believer artists carefully preserved the otherworldly style of the medieval Orthodox icon and eschewed Western-influenced realistic perspective or natural colours.
-Animalistic representations of certain saints or certain styles of depicting Jesus, banned by the established church, continued to appear in the movement's icons.
+Animalistic representations of the saints or certain styles of depicting Jesus, banned by the established church in 1722, continued to appear in the movement's icons.
 Old Believer clerical vestments do not include items of clothing that became fashionable since Nikon's time, like the Greek klobuk and kamilavka.